DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 )
 ```

-* List
+* Sort records in list

-  The list must use as data source now the local variable and not the original table `IMP_CO2_CONS_RAW_HDR`.
-We have to ensure that we sort the records according to the selected column.
+  We have to ensure now additionally that we sort the records according to the selected column.
 In our case we only implemented the case for "Code".
-The following expression for the `Items`property is doing the job:
+The expression for the `Items`property below shows the maximum case where sorting for all columns needs to be supported:
 ```
 Switch(
     locSortColumn,